LMK Meaning in Texting: What It Means and When to Use It

 LMK vs. TBD: TBD is a placeholder.
 Nobody is asking for anything yet.
 “Time is TBD” just means nobody knows.

 LMK vs. IMY: IMY meaning is “I miss you.”
 It’s emotionally expressive, not functional.
-These operate in completely different registers.
+The two terms operate in completely different registers.

-For abbreviations that pair naturally with LMK in texting, HML meaning covers “hit my line,” a direct contact request that often follows LMK in the same conversation thread.
+For abbreviations that pair naturally with LMK, HML meaning covers “hit my line,” a direct contact request that often follows LMK in the same conversation thread.
 The two work well together when someone wants a specific answer and then a call or message back.

 #LMK Across Different Platforms

-LMK appears on every major platform, but the conventions around it differ slightly.
+LMK appears on every major platform, and the conventions around it shift slightly between them.

 iMessage and SMS: LMK’s natural home.
 Private, direct, no audience.
 The brevity fits the format.